aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_visualize_scan_results.rst

     You can also import a .sqlite file you've saved in the past to load scan results.
 As it is much faster, once you've imported the JSON file and a corresponding SQLite file has been created, you shouldn't repeat this.
-Instead import the SQLite file next time you want to visualize the same scan result.
+Instead, import the SQLite file next time you want to visualize the same scan result.

 Visualization